English whisky’s field of dreams

 “We wanted to delve into the symbiosis in the fields, where plants fully depend on the soil, and are an essential part of the ecosystem underneath – the fungi and insects, which allow natural cycles of organic and inorganic matter to re-establish the soil fertility and also help the plant roots to absolve wider nutrients,” explains Chico Rosa.
 “All this brought us to the concept of ‘above and below’ being the centrepiece in our label and essentially being the golden ticket to a healthier world where farming is part of nature and not just a human activity.”

-Back in the field, the tall ears of wheat sway noisily in the looming wind.
+Back in the field, the tall ears of rye sway noisily in the looming wind.
 Insects and birds, wildflowers and clover, interspersed with this pioneering patchwork of grains, are all thriving.
-You only have to look at the neighbouring plots of lands replete with generic barley, to see that Fielden farms are special.
+You only have to look at the neighbouring plots of lands replete with generic grain, to see that Fielden farms are special.

 Once harvested, these strong straw legs will be churned into the ground atop an understory of white clover – a natural fertiliser that relieves soil compaction, releases calcium and fixes nitrogen in the earth.
 Of course Fielden grains are organic with no pesticides or chemicals used anywhere on their fields, but the key here is regeneration.
 These crops are actively restoring and maintaining the health of the water, the soil, and the wildlife living among it.